DataBooster/DbWebApi/README.md

 ```

 Notes:
-> JSON and XML respones are constructed completely in Web API server before sending to the client, so you might  encounter OutOfMemoryException if the client wants to receive huge amounts of data.
+> JSON, XML and xlsx respones are constructed completely in Web API server before sending to the client, so you might  encounter OutOfMemoryException if the client wants to receive huge amounts of data.
 However, JSON can be sufficient in most application scenarios with its simplicity.
 And after all, process data as close to where the data physically resides as possible, this is a basic principle of big data processing. (i.e. Simplifying the complexity as early as possible.)

 >For most of Web applications, the final data are for human eyes to read.